-About Us
+About IMEU

 Our Mission

-• Maintaining an updated panel of credible experts and analysts who can comment publicly on the news, life and culture of Palestinians and Palestinian Americans.
+- Maintaining an updated panel of credible experts and analysts who can comment publicly on the news, life, and culture of Palestinians and Palestinian Americans.

+When Palestinians have the access they need to tell their own stories, the results are transformative.
 Sound public policy is achieved when citizens receive balanced and accurate information from the media.
 And if journalists have easy access to credible information and analysis about Palestinians, it can only result in a better informed American public.

 Diverse opinions are necessary for the free and full exchange of ideas.
 The IMEU can best serve the media and the public by staying independent and providing access to a range of voices.